-The deferred/variable remuneration (including Long Term Incentive) of directors, KMPs and other senior management personnel shall be subject to malus/clawback arrangements in the event of negative contributions of the Company and/or the relevant line of business in any year.
+The deferred/variable remuneration (including Long Term Incentive) of employees shall be subject to malus/clawback arrangements in the event of negative contributions of the Company and/or the relevant line of business in any year.

 Malus: A malus arrangement permits the Company to prevent vesting of all or part of the amount of a deferred remuneration, however, it does not reverse vesting after it has already occurred.